 We include a set of independent variables to evaluate the predicted relationships between perceptions of climate risks and investor characteristics.
-Medium horizon (Long horizon) equals one if the typical holding period of an investor is between six months and two years (above two years).
-Assets under management takes the values one (less than \$1bn); two (between \$1bn and \$20bn); three (between \$20bn and \$50bn); four (between \$50bn and \$100bn); or five (more than \$100bn).
+Medium horizon (Long horizon) equals one if the typical holding period of an investor is between 6 months and 2 years (above 2 years).
+Assets under management equals one (less than \$1bn); two (between \$1 billion and \$20 billion); three (between \$20 billion and \$50 billion); four (between \$50 billion and \$100 billion); or five (more than \$100 billion).
 ESG share is the percentage of the investor's portfolio reported as incorporating ESG issues, and Passive share is the fraction of the portfolio that is passively invested.
 We additionally control for the institutional investor type (Independent institution) and for the environmental norms in an institution's home country (HQ Country Norms).
-Independent institution equals one if an investor is considered to be an independent institution and is zero otherwise.12 We control for HQ Country Norms as the environmental norms in the country in which institutions are headquartered are important determinants for their CSR preferences (see Dyck et al. 2019).
+Independent institution equals one if an investor is considered to be an independent institution and is zero otherwise.9 We control for HQ Country Norms as the environmental norms in the country in which institutions are headquartered are important determinants for their CSR preferences (see Dyck et al. 2019).
 We also add fixed effects for the respondents' positions in the firm and for the survey distribution channel.
 These latter two aspects could affect the responses.